 Yum, I love comfort food: food that is warm, tasty, healthy, and filling.
 But it’s no longer comfort food for me if animals had to suffer, or if the production of some the ingredients is wasteful and environmentally unsound.
 I guess putting food into my body that causes pain, slaughter, sickness and pollution is not great for my digestion.
-My philosophy on sustainable living and loving is summed up in the delicious recipe.
+My philosophy on sustainable living and loving is summed up in this delicious recipe.
 And when you’re done eating you can rest assured that the consumption of this meal has helped farmers and planet Earth.
 That’s a mighty good aftertaste.

 - 2 cups Arborio rice